-We will be externally managed and advised by our investment adviser, GSCP (NJ), L.P., an SEC- registered investment adviser.
+We will be externally managed and advised by our investment adviser, GSCP (NJ), L.P.
+Our Chairman Richard M. Hayden and CEO Thomas V. Inglesby have management responsibility for the corporate credit group and are officers of our investment advisor.
+Mr. Hayden and Mr. Inglesby have combined experience of over 56 years and will be supported by the 28 investment professionals within the corporate credit group.
+Additionally, the Fund will have access to GSC Group's 37 investment professionals in its equity and distressed investing group and its real estate group.
 Under our investment advisory and management agreement, we have agreed to pay our investment adviser an annual base management fee based on our total assets, as defined under the 1940 Act (other than cash and cash equivalents but including assets purchased with borrowed funds), and an incentive fee based on our performance.
 See "Management-Investment advisory and management agreement."
 Our investment adviser, together with certain affiliates, does business as GSC Group.

 Our investment adviser is responsible for administering our business activities and day-to-day operations and will use the resources of GSC Group to support our operations.
-GSC Group has well-respected and established portfolio management resources and operational expertise across all of our targeted asset classes and a mature infrastructure supporting those resources.
 We believe that our investment adviser will be able to leverage GSC Group's current investment platform, resources and existing relationships with financial institutions, financial sponsors, hedge funds and other investment firms to provide us with attractive investments.
 In addition to deal flow, we expect that the GSC Group investment platform will assist our investment adviser in analyzing and monitoring investments.
 In particular, these resources provide us with a wide variety of investment opportunities and access to information that assists us in making investment decisions across our targeted asset classes, which we believe provide us with a competitive advantage.
-GSC Group has substantial experience in investing in senior loans, high-yield bonds and mezzanine debt.
-In addition to having access to approximately 70 investment professionals employed by GSC Group, we will also have access to approximately 100 administrative professionals employed by GSC Group who will provide assistance in accounting, legal and compliance matters and investor relations.
+Since GSC Group's inception in 1999, it has been investing in first and second lien loans, high-yield bonds and mezzanine debt.
+In addition to having access to approximately 70 investment professionals employed by GSC Group, we will also have access to over 100 GSC Group administrative professionals who will provide assistance in accounting, legal compliance and investor relations.